-Have you seen a reef?
-A reef is made with stone and coral.
+Have you seen a coral reef?
+Coral reefs are found in the ocean.
 Many animals and plants live in it.
-A reef is like a little world.
+A reef is like a little world in the ocean.

 A reef looks strong, but it is not.
-Coral is formed by tiny animals.
+Corals are tiny animals.
 They have soft bodies.
 Some make hard covers for their bodies.
-The cover is a kind of calcium [CAL-see-um].
-It is what a hen's egg shell is made of.
+The cover is a kind of calcium (CAL-see-um).
+It is what a hen's eggshell is made of.
+Corals have different colors.

 For the complete story with questions: click here for printable